Internal scoring + opportunity engine. Two-person access. Authenticate via Google to continue.

 | Loading… | ||

-These addresses have purchased multiple times.
-One property bought 7 cellar doors over 10 years ($129K total) — almost certainly a property manager or landlord.
+349 of CCD's 7,827 unique customer addresses (4.5%) have purchased multiple times.
+The #1 VIP — P.O.
+Box 385, Stratford — bought 7 cellar doors over 10 years for $129,867 lifetime — is almost certainly a property manager or landlord.
 Should be on a VIP nurture list, not in the general direct-mail queue.
+The Cox model shows median time-to-repeat is 234 days — nurture window opens ~6-8 months post-install.

 | # | Address | Town | Jobs | Years | Lifetime $ |